akhoury/nodebb-plugin-import/README.md

 # .. do the import...
 # .. then when you're done and happy

-git checkout v1.8.0
+git checkout v2.0.0
-# or some higher version.
+# or some other version higher than v1.12.1
 ./nodebb upgrade
 ```
+If you want to import to an older nodebb version, you can, just checkout older versions of the plugin

 ## Screenshots